|Nutrition Facts (per serving)|

 3 to 4 cups cooked chicken, shredded

 Roast the poblano chiles under a broiler or directly over the burner of a gas stove until singed on all sides.
-Remove skins, stems, and seeds.
-(Learn how to roast chiles)
+Remove the skins, stems, and seeds.

 Cut the flesh of the roasted chiles in very thin strips or chop them into pieces of about 1/2 inch / 1-centimeter square.

-Place about 1/3 of the chile strips or pieces into a blender, and add the salsa verde, the cilantro, and the cream.
+Place about 1/3 of the chile strips or pieces into a blender and add the salsa verde, cilantro, and the crema.
 Process until completely blended.

 If you have decided to fry your tortillas, pour oil into a skillet until it is about half an inch (1 centimeter) deep.
 Heat the oil over medium-high heat.
 Using tongs, place one tortilla into the hot oil for about 2 seconds, turn, then leave 2 more seconds.
 The tortilla should not change color or become hard.